Vitamin Deficiency Tests

 Vitamins are substances that the body needs for normal cell function, growth, development and health.
-They are required for the body to function properly and that it cannot normally produce in sufficient quantities.
-If we take too few vitamins, the body can no longer fulfil certain functions properly.
-Depending on the vitamin, such vitamin deficiency can cause different health problems.
+They are required for the body to function properly.
+If we have a vitamin intake that is too low, the body can no longer fulfill certain functions as it should.
+Depending on the vitamin, a vitamin deficiency can cause different health problems.
 In the western world, deficiencies in vitamin D and vitamin B12 are particularly relevant.
 Find out if you are sufficiently supplied with the home vitamin deficiency tests from cerascreen®.

 We acquire most of our vitamins by consuming food.
 The exception is vitamin D: The sun vitamin can only be produced in our body when the skin is exposed to sunlight.
 Today, however, we spend most of our time indoors, meaning that our skin is only barely exposed to the sun.
 As a result, more and more people are developing vitamin D deficiency.
 Typical symptoms of such a deficiency are fatigue, tiredness, headache and muscle weakness.
 Severe deficiency weakens bone formation and will promote diseases such as osteoporosis.